GluuFederation/openid-implicit-client/README.md

 #### getValidIdToken()

-Get the ID Token from the current page URL whose signature is verified and contents validated against the configuration data set via *OIDC.setProviderInfo* and *OIDC.setClientInfo*.
+Return the ID Token from the current page URL whose signature is verified and contents validated against the configuration data set via *OIDC.setProviderInfo* and *OIDC.setClientInfo*.

 #### getAccessToken()

-Get Access Token from the current page URL.
+Return Access Token from the current page URL.

 #### getCode()

-Get Authorization Code from the current page URL.
+Return Authorization Code from the current page URL.

 #### getIdTokenParts(id_token)
 * *id_token - The ID Token string* <br>